benhur07b/benhur07b.github.io/_posts/2018-10-12-connecting-qgis-to-remote-services.md

 <div class="col-lg-12 img-container"><img class="img-responsive post-img img-shadow" src="{{ site.baseurl }}/media/posts/2018-10-12-connecting-qgis-to-remote-services/ss-vector-1.png"></div>

-Now what else can we add to our hazard maps.
+Now what else can we add to create our hazard maps?
 How about some building footprint data from OpenStreetMaps?

 ## Getting OSM data using the QuickOSM Plugin